loquens/subl-open-file-prompt/README.md

 ### Changelog

+* 0.0.9
+    * input panel does not need "tab_completions" set to "False" in settings to work correctly
 * 0.0.8
     * (scratch) added ability to open file/select directory by mouse click
     * small improvements and bug fixes